bdeckard92/dupUT/02-Lesson-Plans/06-Server-Side-APIs/README.md

 * Encourage students to use this week to think about project ideas.
 If you're comfortable doing so, share your personal experiences or struggles working on group projects, either in a class or in the workplace, early in your career.

 * Start thinking about project groups.
 Assign three students per group: one advanced, one average, one struggling.
+If students complain about group configurations, remind them that in the real-world, no one gets to choose their co-workers and working collaboratively is an important skill to acquire as a developer.
+Let them know that they can choose their own project groups for their final project.

 * Students should install the [JSON Formatter Google Chrome extension](https://chrome.google.com/webstore/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa?hl=en) before class.